Integrating GIS and Asset Management Systems: Lessons from the Field

 Good Tools But No Universal Answer

 The harder truth is that there is no single best solution for every organization.
-In most cases, there will be one—or perhaps a small handful—of platforms that best align with an organization’s operational realities, constraints, and future‑state vision.
-Identifying that fit, and designing integration accordingly, is where experience and architectural discipline matter most.
+In most cases, there will be one, or perhaps a small handful, of platforms that best align with an organization’s operational realities, constraints, and future state vision.
+Identifying that fit and designing integration accordingly is where experience and architectural discipline matter most.

 Some Guiding Principles

 I stopped to watch a stonemason building a wall the other day.
-With deliberate care, he eased heavy, irregular stones into place, sometimes (fascinating me) pivoting the largest ones over small round pebbles that acted like tiny bearings, allowing them to settle snugly together with surprising grace.
-Having once tried my hand at building a dry‑stack wall, I felt hints of the week‑long exhaustion that haunted me after I had lifted hundreds of stones, many of them multiple times, struggling to find their fit.
+With deliberate care, he eased heavy, irregular stones into place, sometimes (fascinating me) pivoting, turning, and sliding the largest ones over small round pebbles that acted like tiny bearings, allowing them to settle snugly together with remarkable grace.
+Having once tried my hand at building a dry stack wall, I felt hints of the week‑long exhaustion that haunted me after I had lifted hundreds of stones, many of them multiple times, struggling to find their fit.
 My wall let daylight stream through; his had tight, airless seams, each stone appearing perfectly suited to its place and purpose.
-The things I wish I had known!
+I couldn’t help but ask him if he had thoughts on the average number of times he had to lift or move a stone before finding its home in the wall.
+He grinned a little and said, “I try not to touch them too much, cause I don’t want to wear them out before they go to work.”
+Good one!

 First off, here is one “thou shalt” that our engineering team lives by on the subject of EAM-to-GIS integrations:

-GIS and EAM shall be integrated through loosely coupled services, with clear system‑of‑record ownership, persistent asset identity, aligned but independent data models, and governance that reflects the full lifecycle of infrastructure assets.”
+“GIS and EAM shall be integrated through loosely coupled services, with clear system‑of‑record ownership, persistent asset identity, aligned but independent data models, and governance that reflects the full lifecycle of infrastructure assets.”

 Below are some of the core ideas behind this statement and why we think they matter.
 I hope you find them helpful.